SJECollins/ci-pp1-hoggy-hospital/README.md

 ### Testing User Story
 - Users who are visiting the website to learn about the organisation.
   - Users are presented with an about section immediately below the hero image on the main page.
-This leads into a section about the work is important, and so on.
+This leads into a section about why the work is important, and so on.
 The information is presented in clear and concise sections.
 The flow of the website encourages the user to continue exploring.
 The user is continuously presented with imagery that illicits a positive response in the user as they browse the site.
 The user always has at least one method of navigation at hand so that they can find the information they require.
 - Users who are visiting the website to contact or locate the organisation.
   - Immediately on arriving on the main page and without having to scroll there are two available elements that link to the contact page - the link to the contact page on the right of the navigation bar and the large "Contact Us" button predominantly displayed below to page heading.
   - The contact page contains three methods for the user to contact the organisation: